3DCdsc/Intro_to_Git_Workshop/1_Git_Locally.md

 ### What Does `git init` Do?

 `git init` turns any directory into a Git repository.

+- Two Scenarios:
+    1. Start a fresh project locally
+    2. Make an existing local project into a `git` repository.

 - `git init` is one way to start a new project with Git.
 To start a repository, use either `git init` or `git clone` - not both.
 We will learn `git clone` in the second session of this workshop.

 - To initialise a repository, `Git` creates a hidden directory called `.git`.
 That directory stores all of the objects and refs that `Git` uses and creates as a part of your project's history.
 This hidden `.git` directory is what separates a regular directory from a `Git` repository.